z3roco01/teched-out/README.md

 - electrolysis on copper ore to get copper and some silver ( real )
 - green gold ( electrum ) silver x gold alloy
 - white gold thru plating with silver
+- ores can be ground, making operations ( like electrolysis and smelting ) more efficient